upamapsb/Upama/public/data/HOW-WE-UPDATE.md

 </pre>

-### Other subprocesses
+## Other subprocesses

-The following sub-processes generate other intermediate datasets relevant for our Grapher and Explorer charts (their metrics are not present in the compelete dataset.).
+The following sub-processes generate other intermediate datasets relevant for our Grapher and Explorer charts (their metrics are not present in the compelete dataset).

 <pre>
   ┌──────────────────────────────────────────────────────────┐